gigitux/gigitux/README.md

 ### Hi there 👋

 I'm Luigi, a 24 years old software engineer based in Naples 🇮🇹 🌊 with 5+ years of experience specialized in Web development.
-I'm currently working at Intellipse.
+I'm currently working at Automattic.

 I love Open Source and community events where I have participated as an attendee as well as a speaker (Linux Day, Merge-it)